On a Bessel function series related to the Riemann xi function: Introduction and Main formulas

-which gives a nice connection to the theta function $\psi(y)=\sum_{n\ge1}e^{-n^2y}.$ In fact, (1.1) implies the well known functional equation [9, pg.120, eq.(4.1.12)] by replacing $x$ by $-x.$ Among many authors, we note [3, 4, 5, 8, 10, 12] have developed further evaluations of integrals of the same class as (1.1), many of which contain certain series involving Bessel functions.
+which gives a nice connection to the theta function $\psi(y)=\sum_{n\ge1}e^{-n^2y}.$ In fact, (1.1) implies the well known functional equation [9, pg.120, eq.(4.1.12)] by replacing $x$ by $-x.$ Many authors [3, 4, 5, 8, 10, 12] have developed further evaluations of integrals of the same class as (1.1), many of which contain certain series involving Bessel functions.
 Infinite series identities involving Bessel functions have been extended by several authors [1, 2] to have relevance in a number theoretic context.
 The purpose herein is to note an example which appears to have a connection to a curious boundary value problem.
-As usual [9, pg.115] (or [6]), the Bessel series of the first kind is given as
+Theorems 1.2 and 1.3 will provide new solutions to a cylindrical heat equation with certain boundary conditions given in the following section.
+The proofs of our main theorems can be found in the third section.
+As usual [9, pg.115] (or [6]), the Bessel series of the first kind is given as and the confluent hypergeometric function is given by [9, pg.193], $|x|<\infty,$